 Baytown’s Texas’ Grito Fest is just one event for which TSE Entertainment provides music booking services.
 The 13th Annual Grito Fest takes place between 4:30 and 10:00 p.m. on October 5th at the amphitheater at Bicentennial Park at 1001 Market Street in Baytown, Texas.
 This beautiful 13-acre park is overseen by the Baytown Parks and Recreation Department.
 Baytown Texas is a community of about 80,000 people just 30 miles east of downtown, Houston.

-Not sure what a “Grito” is and how it ties to Tejano music booking services?
+Not sure what a “Grito” is and how it ties to Tejano music?
 A Grito is a common Mexican exclamation or shout.
 It is used to express joy or excitement.
 It’s part of Mexican culture.
 Today’s Grito fests are a celebration of Mexican American culture and its contributions to the communities that hold such celebrations.

 The festivals are often broadened to include the influences of all Hispanic cultures to their cities or towns.
 In fact, they take place during the National Hispanic Heritage Month each year.
 It’s observed from September 15th to October 15th each year as a celebration of the histories, cultures and influences of Americans who forefathers came from Spain and Latin America.